 A certified rehab program can make sure that your withdrawal experience is safe.
 Medical detox can help alleviate some of the discomfort with the use of psychological support and prescription and over-the-counter medications.
 In addition, a special diet and alternative medicines like acupuncture can also assist the withdrawal process.

 Don’t let the fear of withdrawal keep you addicted!
-If you need help quitting zolpidem or want to get help for someone you care about, call 1-877-503-7729 TODAY to speak with a recovery support specialist.
+If you need help quitting zolpidem or want to get help for someone you care about, speak with a recovery support specialist.

 If running your business and keeping a low profile are some of your concerns when thinking about going to rehab, then a luxury or executive treatment center may be right for you.
 This type of upscale rehab offers numerous amenities and high-end services so that the rehabilitation process complements your responsibilities.
 While these amenities do come at a higher price, many individuals find that these extra comforts allow them to get the most of their substance use recovery.